secretstartups/handbook/content/handbook/legal/nda.md

 - NDAs regarding Customers and/or Partners require a [Legal Request](/handbook/legal/customer-negotiations/#how-to-reach-legal) to be opened; OR

-- If the request requires the negotiation of terms on GitLab's NDA template, or, the use of a third party's template, please create a [Legal Issue](https://gitlab.com/gitlab-com/legal-and-compliance) and tag the Issue with “NDA Request”.
+- If the request requires the negotiation of terms on GitLab's NDA template, or, the use of a third party's template, please create a [Legal Issue](https://gitlab.com/gitlab-com/legal-and-compliance) and tag the Issue with "NDA Request".